KeshavSanthanam/keshavsanthanam.github.io/aboutme.md

 ---

 I am a Computing Scholars Honors student at UT Dallas studying computer science.
-I will begin my Master's in 2024 to allow me to better explore topics related to artificial intelligence.
-Currently, I'm working towards this goal by assisting research performed in the AI Safety Laboratory at UT Dallas.
+I will be graduating in May 2025.
+Currently, I'm a research assistantin the AI Safety Laboratory at UT Dallas working on LLM uncertainty estimation.

 ## Some Of My Favorite Courses at UTD!
 - Machine Learning